Western Cape Tourist AttractionsTable Mountain

 Since it's opening in 1929, over 16 million people have taken the trip to the top of Table Mountain.
 The Table Mountain cableway has since become something of a landmark in Cape Town, and has carried some of Cape Town's most illustrious visitors including King George VI and Queen Elizabeth II, as well as Oprah Winfrey, Sting, Stefi Graf, Arnold Schwarzenneger, Magaret Thatcher, Prince Andrew, Micheal Schumacher, Brooke Shields, Micheal Buble, Tina Turner, Jackie Chan, Dolores O'Riordan, Skunk Anansie and Paul Oakenfold.

 In 1993, Dennis Hennessy, the son of one of the founders of TMACC sold the company.
 The new directors immediately set about planning an upgrade to the existing Table Mountain infrastructure.
+Apart from upgrading the restaurants and machinery, new cars were purchased.
+Unlike their predecessors, the new cars, or Rotairs, have a revolving floor that allows passengers a 360-degree view of the city and Table Mountain as they travel.

 Work on the upgrade began in January of 1997 and, for several months cranes and large helicopters carrying building materials dominated the mountain skyline.